urilivshits/pageinference/.user/queries.md

 DO NOT DELETE THIS EXAMPLE - It serves as a format guide

 Format for recording queries:
-"This is an example of a user query.
-It shows how queries should be formatted in this document with the query text in quotes."
+User: This is an example of a user query.
+It shows how queries should be formatted in this document.
 -->

 "reindex the repo and update artifacts. follow @rules.mdc"